Skip to main content

 We retain personal data only for as long as is necessary to achieve the purpose for which it was collected, as required by Section 31 of the Data Protection Act, 2012 (Act 843).

-• Transaction and payment records (hire-purchase agreements, payment receipts, order confirmations): retained for a minimum of six (6) years from the date the transaction is completed or the agreement ends, in compliance with the Revenue Administration Act, 2016 (Act 915), which requires taxable persons to maintain financial records for not less than six years.
+• Transaction and payment records (hire-purchase agreements, payment receipts, order confirmations): retained for a minimum of six (6) years from the date the transaction is completed, in compliance with the Revenue Administration Act, 2016 (Act 915).

 • Support and communication records: retained for three (3) years from the date of last interaction, unless related to an unresolved dispute.